poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

-Even beyond that, I think it is really important to realize that everything that has been allowed to happen over the last six months, and I think, any kind of significant leak and whistleblowing of classified information in the digital age, both past and future, owes a huge debt of gratitude to the organization which really pioneered the template, and that's [WikiLeaks](https://wikileaks.org).
+Even beyond that, I think it is really important to realize that everything that has been allowed to happen over the last six months, and I think, any kind of significant leak and whistle blowing of classified information in the digital age, both past and future, owes a huge debt of gratitude to the organization which really pioneered the template, and that's [WikiLeaks](https://wikileaks.org).

 [audience applauds]